 You see this all the time: people who become very successful are the people who help the most because they have more freedom and money to give back.

-Now, in our eyes, sometimes we look at it and it's like, not a great thing, because they're not using all of their money.
-But they can do a lot more with their money than I could being in debt.
+Now, in our eyes, sometimes we look at it and feel like they're not doing enough because they are successful and have so much money.
+But they can do a lot more with their money than I ever could being in debt.

 So I went through this class, and it made me realize, "Okay, I need to start chipping away at this debt.
 I need to stop racking up the credit cards.
 I need to stop buying things that I don't really have the money for, and stop being in a constant place of paying for all this debt."

 My debts were accumulating interest, and the companies and banks were making money off of me being in debt.
-Because that's how they gain their wealth: they give you the credit, so that they can keep you in that zone and keep charging you interest that builds over time.
+That's how they gain their wealth: they give you the credit so that they can keep you in that zone and keep charging you interest that builds over time.

 We ended up getting a house, and eventually, I wanted to get to a place where we can own our house 100% and get out from under the mortgage.
-I need to get rid of the student loans that we've been paying on for ten-plus years.
+I need to get rid of the student loans that we have and have been paying on for ten-plus years.
 Start getting rid of some of this stuff, so that we can begin to grow.

 One phrase that Dave Ramsey always said is, “you have a bigger hole than a shovel, and you can't get out if you keep creating a bigger hole for yourself.”

 So we started changing our plans to start getting rid of debt and stop spending money we didn't have buying things we couldn't afford.
 We started a budget.
 We got really good at budgeting over time.
 In the beginning, it was really difficult.
 But we’ve kind of got it down now, because we've practiced a lot.